NDIS REGISTRATION NO. 4050155829

 Tiphanie is an experienced and dedicated support worker, known for her unwavering commitment to the well-being and development of her clients.
 With a wealth of experience in the field, she has honed her skills in providing comprehensive support to individuals with diverse needs.

-Tiphanie’s expertise spans across various conditions, including Intellectual Disabilities (ID), Autism Spectrum Disorder (ASD), Down Syndrome, cerebral palsy, Borderline Personality Disorder (BPD), Attention – Deficit/ hyperactivity disorder (ADHD), and mental health disorders such as anxiety and depression.
+Tiphanie’s expertise spans across various conditions, including Intellectual Disabilities (ID), Autism Spectrum Disorder (ASD), Down Syndrome, cerebral palsy, Borderline Personality Disorder (BPD), Attention – Deficit/ hyperactivity disorder (ADHD), Cerebral Palsy (CP), and mental health disorders such as anxiety and depression.
 Tiphanie also has extensive experience working with those members of the LGBTIQA+ community.

 Her compassionate nature and strong interpersonal skills enable her to build meaningful connections with her clients, ensuring they feel valued and understood.
 Tiphanie’s extensive knowledge and hands-on experience make her an invaluable resource in the supported community at ACHIEVE DISABILITY SERVICES PTY LTD.